kiki-lee/beg-split/jungle.md

 ## Build a Platformer Game!
 * name: Learn to Make a Platformer
-* description: Learn how to create a sidescrolling platformer by following this short series of tutorials.

 ### jungle1
 * allowcodecarryover: false
 * name: Simple Platformer
 * type: tutorial
 * description: Learn how to make a player character that can jump and move around a tilemap.